El-Zag/Google-Scholar-Scraping/README.md

 ## How to use
 There are 2 ways to use this script :
-* Use the Jupyter Notebook
+* Use the Jupyter Notebook Interface (recommended)
-* Execute the "pages_infos" function directly from the Google_Scholar_API.py
+* Execute the "download_files" method of a Scraper() instance, directly from the Google_Scholar_API.py

-## Global Variables
+## Variables of the Scraper
-* DOWNLOAD_DIR : Directory where the files will be downloaded with the metadata csv
+* download_dir : Directory where the files will be downloaded with the metadata csv
-* LANGUAGE : 'fr', 'en'..
+* language : 'fr', 'en'..
 Language of Google, which switches reasearch results a little
-* CAPTCHA : change to True if you get recognized as a bot and start to get errors like "NoneType Element has no attribute findChildren".
-It will switch to a selenium driver to scrape html, and let you manually fill in the Captcha.
+* captcha : change to True if you get recognized as a bot and start to get the error "NoneType Element has no attribute findChildren".
+It will switch to a selenium webdriver to scrape html, and let you manually fill in the Captcha before you can keep going.
-* SLEEP : time in seconds to wait for the pages to charge when downloading embedded pdfs.
+* sleeptime : time in seconds to wait for the pages to charge when downloading embedded pdfs or html pages.
 You may need to make it longer if you have a slow connexion to not get errors